arinaleow/arinaleow.github.io/README.md

     <h1>6000 Years</h1>
     <div class="poem">
 i was promised of your heart 6000 years ago
-and you were promised of my gentle soul of the same years ago
+and you were promised of my soul of the same years ago
 what are the odds that 4 years later after leaving a place of heartbreak
 i will meet someone that makes my heart
 you sound familiar in the most specific ways